Active vs. passive open enrollment: Find the right strategy

 With this in mind, take a look at our breakdown of active vs passive approaches to enrollment:

-What is an active enrollment?
+What is active enrollment?

 In an active enrollment, employees must actively go through the enrollment process each year and elect or waive coverage for all benefits being offered.
 Employers should always go with an active enrollment if they’re offering new benefit options or if there will be any changes to existing plans.
 In an active enrollment approach, you have the opportunity to communicate key information while also prompting employees to review demographic data and other information (like beneficiaries and dependents) to make sure it is up to date.